SMOOTH ROUND GEMS

 We have to go back to the Celts two Centuries before Christ.

-I’ve always felt myself to be a bit of Cro-Magnon man.
+I’ve always felt myself to be a bit of a Cro-Magnon man.
 I think my wife sometimes agrees …

 Treasure Island book cover: http://1.bp.blogspot.com/-LJJbNTjjGqQ/ThSexvsS_4I/AAAAAAAACC4/fKhA1cFGaFo/s1600/Treasure.Island+frank+godwin+1925.jpg [in http://inkspiredmusings.blogspot.com/2011/07/happy-birthday-party-for-peter.html%5D